New Integration alert! Dialaxy & Hubspot will be integrated. Learn More

 For example, if my goal is to increase revenue by 20% Y/Y, I would start by analyzing the company’s current retention rates.
 This would help me determine if customer retention is a major area needing improvement.

-Next, I’d dig into the sales trends for the tech businesses we’ve already closed deals with.
-Are there any recurring pain points that we consistently address?
-I’d also review our demo process to see if we’re missing key aspects of our value proposition.
-I may leverage conversation intelligence to gain insights into how our reps are engaging with potential clients.
+Next, I’d examine the sales patterns of the technology companies we’ve already contracted.
+Are there any recurring pain points that we’re continually resolving?
+I’d also review our demo process to see if we’re leaving out key aspects of our value proposition.
+I could use conversation intelligence to discover how our reps are engaging with prospective customers.

 In the end, I’d want to understand how well we’re doing, find any problems in our strategy, and improve our plan so my team can sell better and meet our revenue target.